nshkrdotcom/ElixirScope/DIAGS.md

 This diagram shows the main components of ElixirScope with its runtime tracing primary mechanism.

+> **Note:** Does not show its place within the unified architecture or the compile-time AST instrumentation path.

 ```mermaid
 graph TD
     subgraph "User/Developer Interaction"